Skip to main content

 State Required Information

-The NMPED Anti-Racism Anti-Oppression Hotline – 833-485-1335 – is now available for students, families and community members to report school-based incidents of racism, injustice or discrimination against anyone.
+The NMPED Anti-Racism Anti-Oppression Portal is now available for students, families and community members to report school-based incidents of racism, injustice or discrimination against anyone.

-The hotline was established as a requirement of the Black Education Act, passed in the 2021 General Session of the Legislature.
+The portal was established as a requirement of the Black Education Act, passed in the 2021 General Session of the Legislature.

 Maxwell Schools ESSER III Information